 This is software or hardware which examines all the computer communications flowing in and out of the business, and decides whether it’s safe to let them through.
-It can also be used to manage your staff’s internet activity, for instance by blocking access to chat sites where employees might encounter security risks.
+It can also be used to manage your staff’s internet activity.
+For instance, by blocking access to chat sites where employees might encounter security risks.

-You can set up (configure) the firewall to allow or prevent certain kinds of activity.
+You can configure (set-up) the firewall to allow or prevent certain kinds of activity.
 There are several different kinds of firewall.
 The router supplied by your Internet service provider (ISP) may already have one built-in, or you can buy a software firewall solution.

 Normally, they can be downloaded and installed automatically.
 Remember that just one vulnerable computer puts all the others at risk.
 It’s important to ensure that all available patches are applied to all of them.

-Because each individual should have a unique user name and a password, access to different parts of your IT can be limited to certain people.
-(Some individuals may have more than one user name and password, perhaps if they have multiple roles.)
+Because each individual should have a unique user name and a password, access to different parts of your IT system can be limited to certain people.
+It is important to remember that some individuals may have more than one user name and password, perhaps if they have multiple roles.

 This not only protects against accidental or intentional damage by staff to systems and information, it also provides further security against outside intrusions.
 To achieve this, you can use security options built in to operating systems such as Windows, or you can buy specialised software online.